forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 {{% tip %}}

-Whether you preferr Jekyll or Hugo, Forestry provides a rich CMS backend for your project.
-[Check out our getting started guide](/docs/quickstart/setup-site/) to set up your site with Forestry in minutes!
+Whether you preferr Jekyll or Hugo, Forestry.io provides a rich CMS backend for your project.
+[Check out our getting started guide](/docs/quickstart/setup-site/) to set up your site with Forestry.io in minutes!

 {{% /tip %}}